BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

 Lightning wallets require both a recovery phrase and up to date payment channel states to be recovered.
 Payment channel states need to be backed up each time a payment is received or sent.
 Users can make these backups, though if done incorrectly or stored insecurely, users are at risk of losing their bitcoin.

 A backup & recovery service has an LSP automatically backup and store users channel states.
 These are encrypted, usually by the users recovery phrase, before being sent to the LSP.
-When a user recovers their wallet they enter their recovery phrase, the LSP sends them the encrypted channel states, these are decrypted by the user and the wallet is restored.
+When a user recovers their wallet, they enter their recovery phrase, the LSP sends them the encrypted channel states, these are decrypted by the user, and the wallet is restored.

 Using an LSP as a backup requires trusting they will securely store this data and will hand it over to the user when recovering.
 To prevent censorship and users relying too much on the LSP, an option to backup wallets [manually]({{ '/guide/onboarding/backing-up-a-wallet/manual-backup/' | relative_url }}) or [automatically]({{ '/guide/onboarding/backing-up-a-wallet/cloud-backup/' | relative_url }}) with a cloud provider should be available.